Close×

 • govern all aspects of a sport in Canada;

-• manage their high-performance sports programs;
+• manage their elite sports programs;

 • select and manage their national team;